-Your organization needs to analyze purchase order details such as customer ID, item codes, and item quantity.
-The purchase order details are stored in Microsoft Excel spreadsheets in HDFS.
-The data must be changed into text files for storage.
-In addition, private customer data must be removed.
+Your organization stores purchase order details, such as customer ID, item codes, and item quantity, in Microsoft Excel spreadsheets in HDFS.
+You need to remove all private customer data and change the data into text files for storage, so you can use the data for auditing.

 Create a mapping that reads all the purchase records from the file in HDFS using a data object with an intelligent structure.
-The mapping must parse the data and write it to a storage target.
+Then use the mapping to parse the data and write it to a storage target.